What Is Risk Mitigation? Take Action in 7 Steps

 For a natural disaster like a hurricane, you can mitigate risk by

 The risks you face will vary depending on your location and industry—and if your business has multiple locations, there will be different risks to each site.
-But the point of risk mitigation is to properly identify your specific risks, and your vulnerabilities to those risks, and then work to proactively address them.
+But the goal of risk mitigation is to identify your specific risks properly, and your vulnerabilities to those risks and then work to address them proactively.

-With mitigation, you are simultaneously working to reduce your risk profile by lessening the likelihood of an emergency while also strengthening your response to lessen the impact if an emergency does occur.
+• Working to reduce your risk profile by lessening the likelihood of an emergency

 Risk mitigation vs. risk prevention